Global Regulatory Strategy: Complete Multi-Region Submission Guide for 2026

 Model 3: Global Simultaneous Strategy

-- All major market submissions within 6-month window
+- All major market submissions are prepared in a tightly coordinated window

 - Maximum resource intensity during filing